GA-Tutorials/BEWD_SF_6/04_Collections_APIs/movie_lab.md

 #Part 1
 Start by familiarizing yourself with the API.
 It has a very simple interface.
 Look at the docs on the left side of the [OMDB Home Page](http://www.omdbapi.com/)

-Use Typhoeus to make requests to the API that return the following information:
+Use your browser to make requests to the API that return the following information:

 1. A list of movies with "Harry" in their title
 2. A list of movies with "Star Wars" in their title (pay attention to spaces!)